 Make no mistake about it, Super Mario Bros: The Movie was a monumental fail on just about every conceivable level.
 From its deeply troubled production to onset disharmony and the kind of mind-boggling creative decisions that left fans of the franchise scratching their heads, something wasn’t right about this movie; something just didn’t fit.

-At eleven years old, with high school but a few months away, maybe I was a little too old to get carried away by the prospect of a Mario movie, at least in my head.
+At eleven years old and with high school but a few months away, maybe I was a little too old to get carried away by the prospect of a Mario movie, at least in my head.
 I don’t remember being all that enthusiastic.
-For one thing, Steven Spielberg’s long-awaited Jurassic Park was barely two months away, and its ubiquitous marketing campaign had swallowed me whole.
+For one thing, Steven Spielberg’s long-awaited Jurassic Park was barely two months away, its ubiquitous marketing campaign swallowing me whole.
 Anyone of a similar age will be all-too-familiar with Jurassic Park fever.
-Kids were dinosaur crazy that summer, and there are plenty of dinosaurs in the high-concept Mario movie to capitalise on that fact (they even added George Clinton’s Walk the Dinosaur to what was admittedly a rather stacked soundtrack), but people were more interested in what magic Spielberg, the man who brought us arguably the biggest summer blockbuster ever in Jaws, would conjure given modern CGI capabilities and the jaw-dropping animatronics at his disposal.
-I’ll never forget the moment a gobsmacked Laura Dern and Sam Neill first laid eyes on a Brachiosaurus as John Williams’ towering theme burst into life.
+Kids were dinosaur crazy in the summer of ’93, and there are plenty of dinosaurs in the high-concept Mario movie to capitalise on that fact (they even added George Clinton’s Walk the Dinosaur to what was admittedly a rather stacked soundtrack), but people were more interested in what magic Spielberg, the man who brought us arguably the biggest summer blockbuster ever in Jaws, would conjure given modern CGI capabilities and the jaw-dropping animatronics at his disposal.
+I’ll never forget the moment a gobsmacked Sam Neill first laid eyes on a Brachiosaurus as John Williams’ towering theme burst into life.
 It may not be up to much all these years later, but at the time it sent shivers down my spine.
 Super Mario Bros: The Movie I could hardly remember at all.

 I was a little too young for the original Super Mario Brothers game.
 My first introduction to Mario, asides from a hugely primitive, yet highly addictive Game & Watch, came in the form of 1988‘s Super Mario Bros 2.
 The actual Super Mario Bros 2, released in Japan, was a tired rehash of the first game that never made it to US or European shores.
 It was also extremely difficult, designed for the more experienced gamer.
 Instead, Nintendo took another Japanese exclusive, Yume Kōjō: Doki Doki Panic, swapped the game’s four characters for Mario, Luigi, Toad and Princess Toadstool, and repackaged it as Super Mario Bros 2.
 It wasn’t a conventional Mario game for obvious reasons, but it was still wildly inventive and a huge upgrade on the Japanese rehash.
 The release of 1989’s wildly successful handheld console, the Nintendo Gameboy, buoyed by pre-packaged phenomenon Tetris, would also reserve a special place for Mario.
 The guy was everywhere.

-And so began the difficulties.
 Transforming a colourful, wildly surreal video game into a live-action film was complex to say the least, a fact highlighted by three different scripts that were nothing if not ambitious.
 The first of those scripts, penned by Oscar-winning screenwriter Barry Morrow, was nicknamed Drain Man, and was a surreal riff on the writer’s previous hit Rain Man.
 Yes, you read that right.
 THE Rain Man.
 A film about autism.
 If ever there were two films that hold absolutely no relation in my mind it’s Super Mario Bros: The Movie and Rain Man.
+Quite the inauspicious start.

 The second script, written by Jim Jennewein and Tom S. Parker, was a much more traditional adaptation, a fairy tale satire along the lines of Shrek which Harold Ramis was approached to direct, but Ramis wasn’t interested, and once again it all fell apart.
 Rather than search for another experienced, high-profile director, Joffé turned to rookie duo Rocky Morton and Annabel Jankel, a married couple with a background in animation who landed the gig based on the producer’s admiration for their dystopian TV series Max Headroom.
 The three of them met in Rome, where Morton and Jankel hit Joffé with their initial pitch: “65 million years ago, when the meteor hit the Earth where Brooklyn is today, it pushed a small group of dinosaurs into a sub-dimension, and they evolved into something like us ― humans descended from reptiles.”
 And so began one of the most bizarre and troubled productions of the decade.